This video provides a short (5 minute) demo of SWOOP for Microsoft Teams:

 Let me show you around.
-Change always start at the individual level, and that’s why the first thing you see in SWOOP is the personal tab.
+Change always start at the individual level, and that’s why the first thing you see in SWOOP is the personal dashboard.

 Here you can explore your own SWOOP collaboration persona.
-Your SWOOP persona is important, as independent research have found a clear link between being a collaboration and high performance.
+Your SWOOP persona is important, as independent research have found a clear link between being collaborative and high performance.

-Another couple of insights is about how much I ask questions, which is an important aspect of collaboration, and also which of the conversations I’ve started got the most engagement from my colleagues.
+Another couple of insights is about how much I ask questions, which is an important aspect of collaboration, and also which of the conversations I’ve started to get the most engagement from my colleagues.

-Moving from the personal tab to the Enterprise tab we can see insights for all of my organisation
+Moving from the personal dashboard to the Enterprise dashboard we can see insights for all of my organisation.

 At the top I can see how many people are using Microsoft Teams for teamwork, and I can compare this to my adoption targets.

-Here in the Cross-Team Collaboration widget I can see how much teamwork is happening across – for instance – departments.
-I can see that ‘Research and Development’ is working a lot with Customer Success, but Marketing isn’t interacting with Development and Operations.
-I can now compare that with my vision for what we wanted it to achieve with Microsoft Teams.
+Here in the Cross-Team Collaboration report I can see how much teamwork is happening across – for instance – departments.
+I can see that ‘Head Office’ is working a lot with IT, but Finance isn’t interacting with Professional Services.
+I can now compare that with my vision for what we wanted to achieve with Microsoft Teams.

-If I click on one of these very active teams that takes me to the Team tab.
+If I click on one of these very active teams that takes me to the Teams dashboard.
 Using the setting where – here – I can also find other teams, and set the date-range which I’m interested in looking at.

 Here at the top you can see some basic statistics about how much my team members are interacting in the Teams channels.
 Based on these interactions I can see that my team is a ‘Self-directed team’.
 The self-directed team is one of five SWOOP Team Personas, and these team personas help me understand the collaborative behaviours of my team.
 You can read more about the other team persona on our blog - swoopanalytics.com/blog and search for ‘team personas’.

 I can also see how I’m interacting with my team members and even how good we are at @ mentioning each other.